-Golf course and equipment reviews, rankings and ramblings from Wisconsin's biggest golf addicts, Paul Seifert and John Ziemer
+Golf course, destination and equipment reviews, rankings and ramblings from Wisconsin's biggest golf addict, Paul Seifert

 Golf Course Review: Erin Hills

 In rural Southeast Wisconsin is one of the state’s true golfing gems: Erin Hills.

 The rugged terrain of Erin Hills looks and feels like the most natural land in the world.
 The course and its layout, though, are far from natural.
 In fact, the past seven years have brought radical changes to this beautiful piece of land.

 It has always been the goal of current owner, Andy Ziegler, and the course’s former owner, Bob Lang, to host a championship event at Erin Hills.
 That dream has been realized in the past year, when following a rigorous selection process Erin Hills was named the site of the 2017 US Open.

 Championship events are no new thing for Erin Hills.
 In 2011, it was the site of the US Amateur.
 Watching it on ESPN for four days whet my appetite to experience this amazing course for myself, and it did not disappoint.